-In the current climate, where the risk of infection and transmission of Covid-19 remains in the community we are fully prepared to adapt our school curriculum so that where a class, group or a small number of pupils need to self-isolate, or local restrictions require pupils to remain at isolated, they can continue to learn from home.
+Where the risk of infection and transmission of Covid-19 remains in the community, we will adapt our school curriculum so that where a class, group or a small number of pupils need to self-isolate, or local restrictions require pupils to remain at isolated, they can continue to learn from home.

 Our contingency plans are dependent on numerous factors and there are innumerable possible scenarios to prepare for.
 However, these contingency plans are based on four broad scenarios.
 At any stage, should a class teacher or numerous staff be too unwell as a result of Covid related illness to provide remote learning, a reduced version of provision will be put in place.

 For pupils with SEND, their teachers are best-placed to know how the pupil’s needs can be most effectively met to ensure they continue to make progress even if they are not able to be in school due to self-isolating.
 We will work collaboratively with families, putting in place reasonable adjustments as necessary, so that pupils with SEND can successfully access remote education alongside their peers.

 In all scenarios, the provision put in place will be similar across the school however; the content of teaching tasks and expectations on learning will be dependent upon the age of the children.

 |A child tests positive and has been in school during the infectious period meaning a class “bubble” is required to isolate for 14 days due to close contact.||